Meyer Hatchery Chicken Tractor Tour

 This chicken tractor is Marie’s second design and has a few added features based on the improvements she wanted to make from the first design.
 The roof-flap can be raised or lowered to hold in more heat or create more ventilation.
 An additional flap on the other side can be raised to allow the breeze to flow through the tractor or closed to keep out driving wind and rain.
 Broilers can handle cold, wet, or wind, but only one at a time and any more than that can cause them to get sick.

-You can build a simple chicken tractor using a variety of materials you probably already have around your farm.
-Raising your meat birds in a chicken tractor is an inexpensive way to safely raise your birds with the benefit of free range with the added protection of a coop.
+You can build Marie’s chicken tractor by purchasing the downloadable plans on our website.
+Raising your meat birds in a chicken tractor is an inexpensive way to safely raise your birds with the benefit of free-range with the added protection of a coop.
 The chickens will help to fertilize your grass while growing into a healthy, home-grown protein source for your family.
 It’s a win-win!.

 Related Posts You Might Like